poterba/wsl-sk/README.md

 Install some X-server for Windows (for example, [VcXsrv](https://github.com/ArcticaProject/vcxsrv/releases) or [Xming](https://sourceforge.net/projects/xming/)).

 To connect WSL to it we should start it in background.
-The simpliest way to do that is to run wscript with actual Visual Basic script as argument.
-We'll create it in temporary directory (actually, "%tmp%\wslxrun.vbs")
+The simpliest way to do that is to run wscript with actual Visual Basic script as argument (we'll create it in temporary directory).

 Install somehow non-preinstalled but needed packages:
 ```bash